micktymoon/P3_pelletier_celine/README.md

 VERSIONS:

-I use PyCharm for versionning.
+I use Git for versionning.
 For the version available, see this repository :

     https://github.com/micktymoon/oc_projet3.git